bluescarni/mppp/doc/real128.rst

    :param to: the direction of the next representable value.

    :return: the next representable value of *from* in the direction of *to*.

+.. cpp:function:: template <typename T, mppp::real128_op_types<T> U> mppp::real128 mppp::copysign(const T &x, const U &y)

+   .. versionadded:: 0.21

+   Copy sign.

+   This function composes a floating point value with the magnitude of *x* and the sign of *y*.
+   Internally, the implementation uses the ``copysignq()`` function from the quadmath library, after the conversion of one of the operands to :cpp:class:`~mppp::real128` (if necessary).

+   :param x: the first argument.
+   :param y: the second argument.

+   :return: a value with the magnitude of *x* and the sign of *y*.

 Integer and remainder-related functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~